 The result was the album Sing Along With Basie, and it became the breakout hit of 1958.
 The trio Lambert, Hendricks, and Ross was born.

-They all brought their strengths to the table: Annie Ross was gifted singer and dynamic performer, Dave Lambert was a brilliant vocal arranger, and Jon Hendricks was the poet.
+They all brought their strengths to the table: Annie Ross was a gifted singer and dynamic performer, Dave Lambert was a brilliant vocal arranger, and Jon Hendricks was the poet.
 Hendricks began to vocalese versions of songs by Duke Ellington, Horace Silver, and more, showing off his gift for clever wordplay and storytelling.
-He crafted entire stories just based on the title of the song and the notes provided by famous jazz soloists.
-In his version of "Cottontail" by Duke Ellington, Hendricks tells the entire story of the rabbit Peter Cottontail, using the notes of Ben Webster's extended saxophone solo.
+He crafted entire stories just based on the title of the song and the notes provided by famous jazz solos.

 Jon Hendricks became a master of writing these vocalese versions of existing jazz songs, but his creative energy didn’t just stop there.
 He wrote original songs too.
 Some of Hendricks first lyrics were for Louis Jordan, the comic jump blues artist.
 And many of his original songs are in that Jordan vein: funny, upbeat, and usually about food or alcohol.

 Here’s Lambert, Hendricks, and Ross now with one of those Hendricks originals.
 This is “Gimme That Wine,” on Afterglow.